igorski/bitmappery/README.md

 # TODO / Roadmap

 * Drawing masks/brushes on a rotated layer that is panned or mirrored is broken
-* Moving of flipped / rotated content leads to occasional non-renders (isInsideViewport doesn't take rotated rectangles into account)
+* Rotated layers sometimes not visible in Safari depending on scale and viewport offset
 * Repeated presses on a clone stamp with source coords does not behave logically

 * Implement iframe based rendering (as more compatible alternative to OffscreenCanvas) for effects
 * Implement action queue when drawing, only execute drawing on update() hook
 * Maintain cache for transformations and filters, rendered at the display destination size (invalidate on window resize)
 * Dragging of masks on rotated/mirror content is kinda broken
-* Render service should measure total text bounding box upfront and scale resulting bitmap (can be done after render)
+* Render service should measure total text bounding box upfront and crop resulting bitmap (can be done after render)
-* Fill selection with color (make color not unique to brush, but generic tool prop)
+* Fill selection with color
 * Animate selection lines between white and black colors
 * Layer bitmaps and masks must not be stored as Vue observables
 * Restored base64 images should be treated as binary once more (see layer-factory)